And a train coming up from way down below

 Spongebob: I didn't know the buses ran this late.Squidward: They don't!

-- Thomas the Tank Engine has both Percy and Peter Sam tell stories about ghost trains.
+- Thomas & Friends has both Percy and Peter Sam tell stories about ghost trains.
 Percy's story (and the accompanying cinematic sequence) is pure horror.